Honest-binding quantum bit commitment from separable operations: Security definitions

 \end{defo}

-Although sum-binding implies honest-binding it is still interesting to study the latter because for some protocols, the definitions are equivalent \cite{agrawal_general_2022}, and also because it is precisely the honest-binding property that fails in the unconditional setting, leading to the no-go result \cite{mayers_unconditionally_1997,lo_why_1998}.
-In the following, we show that restricting Alice to separable operations can guarantee honest-binding.
+Although sum-binding implies honest-binding it is still interesting to study the latter because it is precisely the honest-binding property that fails in the unconditional setting, leading to the no-go result \cite{mayers_unconditionally_1997,lo_why_1998}.
+Gaining a better understanding of how to evade this no-go result, can help design protocols that are conditionally binding and hiding.
+In the following, we show that restricting Alice to separable operations can guarantee honest-binding, without comprising perfect hiding.
 We first take a closer look at properties of Alice and Bob's shared state after Alice committed honestly.